stephken/Insta-Car/README.md

 # Welcome to InstaCar, our awesome Capstone project!

+To get project up and running, see dependencies below, and in pyproject.toml -- note there are a couple extras we need in order to deal with photo uploads.

+Also, I am committing the media/images folders to start out.
+You will need those folders on your local versions to get started.
+But once you have it locally, then we will want to gitignore it, at least for now.

+And on to the fun parts...

 This is our final project for Kenzie Academy, a group effort.
+Woot Woot!
 We are creating an Instagram-like photo-sharing service, geared specifically for car enthusiasts.

 ## Features